ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

   value: ambassador-1
 ```

-With $productName$, if you set `AMBASSADOR_ID`, you will need to set it in the deployment container.
+With Emissary, if you set `AMBASSADOR_ID`, you will need to set it in the deployment container.

-$productName$ will then only use YAML objects that include an appropriate `ambassador_id` attribute.
-For example, if $productName$ is given the ID `ambassador-1` as above, only the first two YAML objects below will be used:
+Emissary will then only use YAML objects that include an appropriate `ambassador_id` attribute.
+For example, if Emissary is given the ID `ambassador-1` as above, only the first two YAML objects below will be used:

 ```yaml
 ---